Horizontal gene transfer

-Horizontal gene transfer (HGT) or lateral gene transfer (LGT) is the movement of genetic material between unicellular and/or multicellular organisms other than by the ("vertical") transmission of DNA from parent to offspring (reproduction).
+Horizontal gene transfer (HGT) or lateral gene transfer (LGT) is the movement of genetic material between organisms other than by the ("vertical") transmission of DNA from parent to offspring (reproduction).
 HGT is an important factor in the evolution of many organisms.
-HGT is influencing scientific understanding of higher order evolution while more significantly shifting perspectives on bacterial evolution.
+HGT is influencing scientific understanding of higher-order evolution while more significantly shifting perspectives on bacterial evolution.

 Horizontal gene transfer is the primary mechanism for the spread of antibiotic resistance in bacteria, and plays an important role in the evolution of bacteria that can degrade novel compounds such as human-created pesticides and in the evolution, maintenance, and transmission of virulence.
 It often involves temperate bacteriophages and plasmids.
 Genes responsible for antibiotic resistance in one species of bacteria can be transferred to another species of bacteria through various mechanisms of HGT such as transformation, transduction and conjugation, subsequently arming the antibiotic resistant genes' recipient against antibiotics.
 The rapid spread of antibiotic resistance genes in this manner is becoming a challenge to manage in the field of medicine.
 Ecological factors may also play a role in the HGT of antibiotic resistant genes.

 Horizontal gene transfer is recognized as a pervasive evolutionary process that distributes genes between divergent prokaryotic lineages and can also involve eukaryotes.
+HGT events are thought to occur less frequently in eukaryotes than in prokaryotes.
+However, growing evidence indicates that HGT is relatively common among many eukaryotic species and can have an impact on adaptation to novel environments.
+Its study, however, is hindered by the complexity of eukaryotic genomes and the abundance of repeat-rich regions, which complicate the accurate identification and characterization of transferred genes.

 It is postulated that HGT promotes the maintenance of a universal life biochemistry and, subsequently, the universality of the genetic code.